ggory15/DWM1001_Firmware_Localization/README.md

 ```
 Note: The BLE(Bluetooth Low Energy)'s name is automatically set as "DWM1001_TAG".
 And the default Cahracterisitcs UUID is de259bcd-1d7c-48db-a7e3-4759ac040002

 ## Download of Tag's Firmware
 This firmware has the following function
 * Communication btw tag

-You can find source code of the tag's firmware, as follow:
+You can find source code of the anchor's firmware, as follow:
 ```
 cd apps/ss_respondor
 ```